 If a tenant has signed a base-year lease, it can have a significant impact on the amount of operating expenses the tenant must pay.

 A base-year lease is unique because the tenant is only responsible for paying its pro-rata share of the operating expenses that are in excess of the expenses established in the base year.

 For example, say the operating expenses in the first year a tenant is in a building are $1,000,000 and the tenant occupies 20% of the building.
 This $1,000,000 will be the “base” by which future operating expense charges are calculated.
 If opex next year is $1,050,000, the tenant will be responsible for paying 20% of the additional $50,000 when the reconciliation is performed.
 This can lead to a larger bill/credit at the time of reconciliation and affect the cash flow of both the tenant and the landlord.

-The Austin market has mostly moved away from using base year lease structures like this, but you may come across one that is still in place.
+The Austin market has mostly moved away from using base-year lease structures like this, but you may come across some that are still in place.